Vivivian1234/10-CT-Task-1_WOF/PROJECT_DOCUMENTATION.md

 The application will be tested across multiple devices and tested to ensure it is consistent and bug free.

 **Security**\
-The app does not collect any user data and does not include any login data or user feedback forms.
+The app only collects user data related to the user's progress.
+The app does not include any login data or user feedback forms.

 # **Social, Ethical and Legal Issues**